jac-lene/Raccoons-Game/README.md

 This tool was also helpful for the raccoon hiding function - randomly assigning locations to raccoons sometimes created overlaps which interfered with the game.
 Understanding where the raccoons were located and creating a conditional to keep them separate streamlined and simplified game functionality.

 Another helpful process was keeping some empty buttons in the DOM so I could assign functions for testing outside of the normal turn taking structure.
 This allowed me to hone the raccoon guessing and hiding functions as well as test out some other elements of the game before firing them within the program order.

+I couldn't for the life of me figure out how to create an AI that would "hone in" on the hotdogs.
+You'll see a lot of code commented out of me trying to do this.
+This is an ongoing process and my goal is to eventually have a more intelligent guessing system, but for now, the triple guess raccoons will have to do.

 ## Sign Off